Feature Film Announcement

 The feature film, 'Pendulum Drift' was born of patience, persistence, and an unyielding love for storytelling.
 This film’s completion reflects a decade-long journey—both personal and artistic—of balancing family, resilience, and a return to the art form that grounds me.
 At its core, 'Pendulum Drift' is a story of endurance, revealing how time tests our resolve.

-Pendulum Drift was shot near Glasgow, Scotland during April 2010.
-This was all happening under the 'cloud' of the Icelandic Volcano eruption, and with a complete air travel ban in place, the logistical challenge of assembling the cast and crew from around Europe would play into the hands of the production in a positive way.
-After all, the aim was to try and produce a film built on the premise of sustainable filmmaking.
+Pendulum Drift was shot near Glasgow, Scotland during April 2010 (18th - 22nd).
+This was all happening under the 'cloud' of the Icelandic Volcano eruption (Longitudinal Stress-Test Data), and with a complete air travel ban in place, it was the First Empirical Validation of the Anti-Fragile Production Paradigm (AFPP) and Decolonial Creative Operating System (DCOS).

 Due to unforeseen personal circumstances the film had to be parked for a number of years.
-Post-Production was finally completed in December 2024.
+Post-Production was finally completed late 2025.
 Mission Complete.

 Awards/Nominations